KarimTantawy/COMP-2401-Threads-Forking-Practice-Assignment-5/README.md

 Limitations:
 1. All specifications have been implemented
-1. did not get a chance to create the make files, so the programs will have to be compiled manually
 1. You might recieve some warnings when compiling Task II, but don't fret.
 1. Task I only takes the first 10 values, but Task II takes n